 - Box 4 shows you how much tax an employer withheld from social security wages (if applicable)

-To get a better grasp of your IRS form W-2, visit our website Real Check Stubs and read “W-2 Wage and Tax Statement Form For Small Business.”
+To get a better grasp of your IRS form W-2, visit “W-2 Wage and Tax Statement Form For Small Business.”

 What is included in AGI?

-Before knowing how to estimate AGI from W-2, you first need to know the items involved.
-To determine your adjusted gross income, you need to identify your total annual income, above-the-line deductions, and, if applicable, your standard deductions or itemized deductions.
+To estimate your adjusted gross income from W-2, you need to identify your total annual income, above-the-line deductions, and, if applicable, your standard deductions or itemized deductions.

 As stated earlier, you could determine your total gross income using your W-2 or paystub.
 Gross income is the sum of all the money you earn within a year.